 While iridology cannot detect a specific disease, the idea is that by detecting changes it can be used to diagnose a potential illness before it has a chance to develop into something more serious.

-Naturopathy works on the theory that each person has their own healing power and the treatments prescribed allow the body to repair and recover from illness.
+Naturopathy works on the theory that each person has their own healing power and treatments are prescribed to allow the body to repair and recover from illness.

 Naturopaths treat mental, emotional and physical conditions and will encourage a person to take responsibility for their own health by creating a lifestyle that supports health and wellbeing.
-They use conventional health sciences, together with a range of natural therapies, including herbal medicine, nutrition, homoeopathy, iridology and massage.
+They use conventional health sciences, together with a range of natural therapies.

-Nutritionists understand the science and relationship of food and health.
+Nutritionists understand the science of food.
 If you are allergic or intolerant to certain foods, nutritionally deficient, want to manage your weight or just want someone to assess your general health and condition in relation to your diet, speak to an Accredited Practising Dietician or an Accredited Nutritionist.

-Around for centuries and a favourite of sports people and celebrities alike, yoga helps tone, strengthen, stretch, de-stress and lose weight.
+Around for centuries and a favourite of sports people and celebrities alike, yoga helps tone, strengthen, stretch, de-stress and burn fat.